olafrancis/devops_aug_trevotech/WK4/Answers/Solution.md

 - **Run a container with this network:** `docker run -d --name my-container --network my-custom-network my-app`

 **Persistent Storage Solutions:**
-- **Volumes:** Managed by Docker, suitable for sharing data between containers²³.
+- **Volumes:** Managed by Docker, suitable for sharing data between containers.
-- **Bind Mounts:** Maps a host directory to a container directory²³.
+- **Bind Mounts:** Maps a host directory to a container directory.

 **Create a Docker Container with a Mounted Volume:**
 - **Run with volume:** `docker run -d -v my-volume:/app/data my-app`